r-gould/r-gould.github.io/_posts/2025-06-20-constructing-qfts.markdown

 ### 4. Anomalies

 In the above, we have restricted our attention to satisfying Equation \ref{eqn:Sinvar}.
 In this section, we will address the second condition of Equation \ref{eqn:Dinvar}: the measure $$\text{D}\Psi$$ must be invariant to the symmetry group $$G$$ of our theory.
-If the measure fails to be invariant, we say that there is an \textit{anomaly} in our theory.
+If the measure fails to be invariant, we say that there is an *anomaly* in our theory.
 The condition that the anomaly vanishes places strong constraints on the group content $$G$$ and representation content $$\rho$$ that we can consider, as we will see shortly.
 * Note that the measure $$\text{D}\Psi_i$$ associated with non-spinor fields, such as gauge bosons, do not contribute anything to the anomaly, which is why we can restrict our attention to spinor measures only below.
 Further, since the spacetime group $$G^{(0)}$$ acts non-chirally on left and right-handed spinors (i.e. acts identically), transformations under $$G^{(0)}$$ will not introduce an anomaly, allowing us to further restrict our attention to gauge groups $$(G^{(1)}, \ldots, G^{(K)})$$.

 **Gauge transformation rule for spinor measures.** The study of whether $$\text{D}\Psi$$ is invariant requires proposing a specific definition for $$\text{D}\Psi$$.
 As mentioned in the introduction, we can do so by expanding $$\Psi$$ in a basis of $$C^{\infty}(M, V)$$ and performing some form of regulation.
 To construct such a basis, we will consider the Dirac operators